nida-arya/STAT-413-Project-Code/README.md

 # STAT-413-Project-Code
-This provides the replication code for our STAT 413 Project.
-Please see the ReadMe for more information.
+This provides the replication code for my ECON 497 Project.